Humber Bridge: Design

 The consulting engineers for the project were Freeman Fox & Partners (now Arcadis NV).
 Sir Ralph Freeman had produced the first ideas in 1927 and in the early 1930s the cost of the project was estimated at £1.725 million and that the bridge would be unlikely to recoup the construction or maintenance costs.
 In 1935 he had an idea for a 4500 ft suspension bridge for the Humber Tunnel Executive Committee.
 Sir Gilbert Roberts produced more ideas in 1955 for a bridge with a 4500 ft central span, costing £15 million, to be paid for by East Riding County Council and Lindsey County Council.
 When it became likely that a bridge would be constructed, Imperial College-educated Bernard Wex OBE (1922–1990) produced the design in 1964 that was actually built.
 The bridge was built to last 120 years.
-In 1985 Wex was awarded the Telford Medal by the Institution of Civil Engineers.
-In the 1950s he had helped to design High Marnham Power Station.
-He was a former UK chairman of the International Association of Bridge and Structural Engineers and helped to found the Steel Construction Institute in 1976.

 The architect was R. E. Slater ARIBA.
 The administration building (for the tolls) was designed by Parker & Rosner.
 The landscaping was designed by Prof Arnold Weddle.
 Wind tunnel testing took place at the National Maritime Institute (now part of BMT Limited) at Teddington, and the road deck was designed for wind speeds up to 105 mph, but storms featuring considerably lower wind speeds have been cited as grounds for emergency repairs in recent years.